hooperben/noir-hardhat-template/README.md

 The current way to generate proofs in foundry is just an abstracted bash script that runs a CLI script to generate a proof for your circuit.
 My bashing isn't the best, so this may be prone to a few irregularities at first.

+## General House Keeping

+- all .proof and ACIR files are gitignored by default - you can change this if you want to keep them in your repo.

 ## Issues/Feature Requests

 Any issues or features you'd like, hit [me](https://github.com/hooperben) up, otherwise, happy hacking :)